RaphaelBolier/TER-Garmin/README.md

 Make a proof of concept of a Web plateform allowing to monitor physical activities / health values of remote elderly persons.

-It is important to notice this "just" a research work !
+It is important to notice this is "just" a research work !

 ![remote](LeCoindeGM/sp1.png)